alexbourgeois/OBNI3D/README.md

 This tool allows you to simply deform an object using Volumes.
 Those volumes are gameobjects with a NoiseVolume component.
 All vertices of an object using the ONBI3D shader that are inside a Volume will be affected deformed.
+A vertex normal recomputation is done in the shader to allow good reflections on deformed object.

 <p align="center">
 <img src="https://github.com/alexbourgeois/images/blob/master/OBNI/NoiseVolume-demo.gif">